pingkai/HiFierWebDocusaurus/docs/tutorial-basics/connections.md

 :::tip hint

 The first time you open this page, it will automatically refresh the available servers on the LAN.
 You can also refresh the discovery service by scrolling down.
-Samba's discovery service currently supports mDns (Bonjour) and NetBios protocols, covering both Apple and Windows devices.
+Samba's discovery service currently supports mDNS (Bonjour) and NetBios protocols, covering both Apple and Windows devices.
 NAS devices generally have both services enabled by default.
 If your NAS is not discovered, or is discovered incorrectly, please check the relevant discovery service configuration.
 Audio Station does not have its own dedicated discovery service and currently relies on Synology's Samba discovery service.
 If you do not enable the NAS's Samba service, Audio Station will not be discovered.

 :::

 ## File Picker

-The FIle Picker allows you to select files outside the application and play them in the device through the system **File** app.
+The File Picker allows you to select files outside the application and play them on the device through the system **File** app.

 :::tip hint

-The system's File App can not only access files on your device; you can manually add a Samba server; when some Cloud Drive clients are installed on your phone, most of them will mount their content to the file program by default, so through the file program, you can choose many types of files to play.
-It works on MacOS.
+The system's File App can not only access files on your device; you can also manually add a Samba server.
+When some Cloud Drive clients are installed on your phone, most of them will mount their content to the file program by default, so through the file program, you can choose many types of files to play.
+It works on macOS.
 :::

 :::warning Notice